-The selection of appropriate groundwater flow and transport modeling codes cannot be conducted at this time, due to the existing data gaps for off-site groundwater conditions.
-However, it is anticipated that a flow model within the suite of USGS MODFLOW codes may likely be the most appropriate flow modeling code.
-An appropriate transport code to be used will be determined based on consideration of the results of groundwater chemical analyses, and will be capable of simulating relevant chemical reactions, sorption, and other relevant processes.
+The selection of appropriate groundwater flow and transport modeling codes cannot be conducted at this time.
+However, it is anticipated that a flow model within the suite of USGS MODFLOW codes will be the most appropriate flow modeling code.
+An appropriate transport code will be determined based on the results of groundwater chemical analyses, and will be capable of simulating relevant chemical reactions, sorption, and other relevant processes.
 A more definitive statement on the selection of flow and transport modeling software will be provided in the Groundwater Modeling Work Plan.